Xeleonn/VoxelByte/README.md

 # VoxelByte

-3D voxel engine made in OpenGL using C++
+A 3D voxel engine made in OpenGL using C++